astronomer/airflow-guides/guides/airflow-ui.md

 The actions available for the task instance are:

 - **Run**: Manually runs a specific task in the DAG.
 You have the ability to ignore dependencies and the current task state when you do this.
-- **Clear**: Removes that task instance from the metadata database.
+- **Clear:** Removes that task instance from the metadata database.
 This is one way of manually re-running a task (and any downstream tasks, if you choose).
 You can choose to also clear upstream or downstream tasks in the same DAG, or past or future task instances of that task.
 - **Mark Failed:** Changes the task's status to failed.
 This will update the metadata database and stop downstream tasks from running if that is how you have defined dependencies in your DAG.
 You have additional capabilities for marking past and future task instances as failed and for marking upstream or downstream tasks as failed at the same time.
 - **Mark Success:** Changes the task's status to success.
 This will update the metadata database and allow downstream tasks to run if that is how you have defined dependencies in your DAG.
 You have additional capabilities for marking past and future task instances as successful and for marking upstream or downstream tasks as successful at the same time.